ccarloscr/parastar/README.md

 # parastar

-Bash script using GNU Parallel and STAR to map paired-end fastq files to reference genome using STAR.
+Bash script using GNU Parallel and STAR to map paired-end fastq.gz files to reference genome using STAR.
 Default parameters are defined for _Drosophila melanogaster_ dm6 genome.